pouchdb/pouchdb-server/README.md

 PouchDB Server is much less battle-tested than CouchDB, but it does pass the full [PouchDB test suite](https://github.com/pouchdb/pouchdb/tree/master/tests).

 _For the `express-pouchdb` sub-package, skip to [express-pouchdb](#express-pouchdb)._

+This git repository is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), and is the source for many [pouchdb npm packages](https://github.com/pouchdb/pouchdb-server/tree/master/packages/node_modules).

+For information about interacting with a PouchDB, see https://pouchdb.com/.

 Usage
 ---